Latest SeedProd News

 This method also works for any other file types.

-When setting up a locked page or password protected posts, you may also notice the option to mark it as Private.
+When setting up a locked page or password-protected posts, you may also notice the option to mark them as Private.

 WordPress’s private post visibility option restricts WordPress content to the person who created it or anyone logged in with the Editor or Administrator role.
 It’s best to avoid this option when restricting content, as visitors who are not logged in can’t enter a password to get access.